AxReds/UbiquitiVPNRegFile/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-How to use it, after having created a VPN Server on your Ubiquiti network (many tutorial are available on YouTube):
+How to use it, after having created a VPN Server on your Ubiquiti network (many tutorials are available on YouTube):

 1) Execute the regfile by simply double clicking it or importing in RegEdit on Windows
 2) Enable MS-CHAP Protocol under: